 She sat down with Zoomer earlier this month to chat via Zoom about the imminent launch of The Palace Papers.
 That the book is so deeply researched is no surprise, given her bona fides.
 But royal reporting tends to the partisan, and Brown rises above that cliché elegantly.
 The book is so fair to its roster of key senior royals (Andrew excepted, for obvious reasons), it is a testament to her journalistic, two-sided approach.
 She pulls no punches at boneheaded royal moves, but she also gives generous credit where it is due.
 Indeed, after the interview, I discovered a teensy footnote with my name on it among the wadges of references at the back of the book.
 This is particularly edifying, as I had interviewed Meghan Markle, days before her royal romance was revealed, about her capsule fashion collection for the Canadian clothing store, Reitmans.
 The quotes from that story were immediately purloined and repurposed and tortured by tabloid writers churning out copy, attributions be damned.
 That Brown took the time to find the original source for Meghan’s early remarks speaks to her dedication to old-fashioned reporting, the kind that wears out shoe leather.

 This interview has been edited and condensed for publication.
-A full feature on the book, with more of Brown’s insights about the Queen’s successors, will appear in the June-July 2022 issue of Zoomer magazine, on newsstands May 30.
+A full feature on the book, with more of Brown’s insights about the Queen’s successors, appeared in the June-July 2022 issue of Zoomer magazine.

 Leanne Delap: The media is a big character in the book.
 Can you explain, from your perspective, having had success on both side of the Atlantic, whether you think Americans (and by extension, Canadians) really understand the royal media circus and what you call their “demonic creativity”?